 And that is the condition humanity finds itself in now.
 Exiled from the garden and the presence of God.
-Access to the tree of life denied.
+Access to the Tree of Life denied.
 Living in a fallen world, and yearning for a return to Eden.
 That is the world that Jesus, the seed of the woman, was born into.
-He defeated the serpent and has opened a way to return to Eden.
+He defeated the serpent and opened a way to return to Eden.
 He is the door, and all who enter through him find life eternal, and the promise of being a part of a new creation.

 Adam was told that when he ate from the fruit of the forbidden tree that he would die.
 And Paul, in Romans 5:12, tells us that death entered into the world through sin.
 Because of this, it is common to believe that if not for the fall, there would be no death.
 But is that really the case?

 Paul’s discussion in Romans 5 contrasts the death that came with Adam’s sin with the life that came through Christ’s obedience.
 The life that Christ brings is spiritual life.
 A life connected to our creator.
 So it would really make more sense, at least to me, to see the death that came through sin as also being of a spiritual nature.
 Separation from the life of our creator.

-And that is what Adam experienced as he is driven from the garden.
-The life he had in the presence of God is gone.
-In that sense, he has died.
+And that is what Adam experienced as he was driven from the garden.
+The life he had in the presence of God was gone.
+In that sense, he had died.
 Adam eventually also died physically.
 But the greater death, and I believed the death that came from his disobedience, had to do with his relationship with God.

 Would physical death have occurred without the fall?
 I believe that death was a part of God’s good creation.
 It is a natural part of life.
 But the question is really unanswerable and not important now.
 We have fallen, and death is a part of the world we live in.